Cross-cultural communication: Cross-cultural communication in the workplace

+Cross-cultural communication skills are also important in global workplaces where people interact with others from different countries and cultures.
+In international businesses communication can affect teamwork, decision-making, and customer service.
+Companies that work across multiple regions rely on strong communication skills to work with people from different backgrounds.
+Research shows that cross-cultural communication skills can improve teamwork and the performance of the workplace.
+Differences in communication styles can also affect how people share ideas and work together in professional settings, and this can have an impact on how successful a workplace is when working with different cultures.
+Cross-cultural communication is a very important skill when working in modern workplaces.

 Yaila Zotzmann, Dimitri van der Linden, and Knut Wyra looked at Asia, Europe, and North America.
 Together they had a focus on employees in each continent with a focus on error orientation.
 The authors define this as "one's attitude toward dealing with, communicating about, and learning from errors".
 They studied employees from China, Germany, Hungary, Japan, Malaysia, the Netherlands, the United States of America, and Vietnam.
 Country differences, cultural values, and personality factors were also accounted for.
 The study was quantitative and looked at a single organization that had offices in eight countries.
 Results showed error orientation varied based on the culture they were in.
 Americans tend to be more open to errors and learn from them as well as speaking about their mistakes, whereas Japanese subjects had the lowest tolerance for errors.
 The Japanese showed concern about how it may impact those around them and the organization.
 The study also referred to Hofstede's cultural dimensions theory.
 The findings show a potential relationship between error orientation and an employee's culture.
 Other important factors are the country they live in or personality dimensions.